What do you do now, and what do you want to do next?

 So what do you really want?
 What’s your audacious dream?

 I want a great big (enormous!) writing and speaking life.
-I want to be internationally known and sought out for my writing, podcasts, interviews and speaking tours.
+I want to be internationally known and sought out for my writing, podcasts, interviews, coaching and speaking tours.
 I want to enter the sphere of Elizabeth Gilbert, Glennon Doyle, Brené Brown, Martha Beck, Oprah and more.
 I want to be a public figure whose words resonate with millions.
 I want people to know that as I am uncovering and recovering my own life, theirs can be positively affected and changed, too.
 Because of my words and the platforms I create with and for others, the hopeless might find hope, the stuck might find a new way to take a step, the lost might feel found, the unloved might learn to love themselves and the silenced might find their voice.
 That would (and will) be extraordinary.

 I received one of those rare gifts this morning that comes along when you get brave and put yourself out there.
 I have a new friend Mary van de Wiel, and last week, she had a quick livestream on brands’ About pages.
 I listened to her talk about it and sent her my About page.
 She responded that she would be happy to have a conversation, and that is what I got this morning.
 She challenged me to be clearer.
 She said, “Your site is dreamy and poetic, and I love it, but I’m not sure what you want or what I should do with it.
 Can you play around and interview yourself?
 Ask provocative questions and then answer them clearly and honestly.”
 So that is what this is.